Creationists win most evolution debates, but it's not because there's good evidence for their side.

 In the context of this page, the truth is that creationists devote their time to finding inaccurate potshots like this.

-The next day, after a question and answer session, I listened to him talk with several men who cornered him before he left.
-This was a church, so most people were on his side, and even these post-session questions were polite—softballs, if you will.
+The next day, after a question and answer session, I listened to Behe talk with several men who cornered him before he left.
+This was a church, so most people were on his side.
+The post-session questions tended to be polite softballs.

-It appears to me that Michael Behe is never rattled.
-He calmly explained that not only is the injection mechanism in the other bacteria a subset of the proteins that make up his supposedly irreducibly complex flagellum, but the bacteria with the flagellum actually uses the injection mechanism to pump the extra proteins out of itself to make the assembly that completes the flagellum.
+Apparantly Michael Behe is never rattled.
+He maintained his charming disposition as he explained that the relation between the two appendages is closer than we knew.
+Not only is the injection mechanism in the other bacteria a subset of the proteins that make up his supposedly irreducibly complex flagellum, but the bacteria with the flagellum actually uses the injection mechanism of the other bacterium to pump the extra proteins out of itself to make the assembly that completes the flagellum.

 I'm not sure what to say in response to this.
 Like I said, Dr. Behe was really charming.
 I hate to charge him with dishonesty, but it's that or stupidity.
 Maybe there's something about being bent on an argument that makes you blind to what's being said to you.
 Blind seems better than dishonest or stupid.

-Those arguments hold no water.
 The fact that the injection mechanism is a different function than the flagellum is exactly the evolutionary model.
 Evolution consistently uses change in function.
 Lungs are thought to have developed from fish's swim bladder, for example, not from their gills.
+The legs of all amphibians, reptiles, and mammals evolved from the fins of fish, the wings of birds evolved from the arms of dinosaurs, and the wings of bats evolved from the arms of earthbound rodents.
+Those are all changes in function, which is the norm, not the exception.